LJStewart5/LJStewart5/README.md

 # README
 - Hi, I’m @LJStewart5, a life science serial entrepreneur
 - I’m interested in protein design and drug discovery
-- I’m currently learning to code so I can stay up to date and use AI algorithms
+- I’m currently learning to code so I can stay up to date and use AI algorithms and DL tools

 <!---
 LJStewart5/LJStewart5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.